The infinitely many genes model with horizontal gene transfer: The model

 \section{The model}

 We introduce two different views on the same model.
-In this section, we describe a Moran model forwards in time, including events of gene gain, gene loss and horizontal transfer of genes.
+In this section, we describe a Moran model forwards in time, including events of gene gain, gene loss and horizontal transfer of genes; see also Figure~\ref{graphicmoran} for a graphical representation.
 Later, in Section~\ref{S:AGTG} we describe how to obtain the distribution of genes in equilibrium using a genealogy-based approach.